Robertboy18/Robertboy18/README.md

 **Robertboy18/Robertboy18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Freshman at then University of Alberta pursuing Applied Mathematics and Computer Science (Double Major).
+Freshman at the University of Alberta pursuing Applied Mathematics and Computer Science (Double Major).

 - 🔭 I’m currently working on Data Science Projects.
 - 🌱 I’m currently learning Unsupervised Machine Learning Algorithims